Kaw-Liga: Recording and release

-The song was recorded during Williams' final recording session on September 23, 1952 at Castle Studio in Nashville.
-The session also produced "I Could Never Be Ashamed of You," (written for his soon-to-be wife Billie Jean), "Take These Chains From My Heart" (also written by Rose), and Williams' signature ballad "Your Cheatin' Heart." ' More than any other song, "Kaw-Liga" bears evidence of the guiding hand of Rose, who moulded the song into nothing like Williams had recorded up to that point.
+The song was recorded during Williams' final recording session on September 23, 1952, at Castle Studio in Nashville, Tennessee.
+The session also produced "I Could Never Be Ashamed of You," (written for his soon-to-be wife Billie Jean), "Take These Chains From My Heart" (also written by Rose), and Williams' signature ballad "Your Cheatin' Heart." ' More than any other song, "Kaw-Liga" bears evidence of the guiding hand of Rose, who molded the song into nothing like Williams had recorded up to that point.
 It begins in a minor key, which modulates into a major key on the chorus, and also features big-band drummer Farris Coursey, who had played brushes on Williams' previous song "Moanin' the Blues" and played in WSM's dance band.
 In addition, the song fades out, the only Hank Williams song to do so.
 Williams is also backed by Tommy Jackson (fiddle), Don Helms (steel guitar), Chet Atkins (lead guitar), Jack Shook (rhythm guitar), and Floyd "Lightnin'" Chance (bass).
-The single was released posthumously in January 1953 on the MGM Records label and it remained No. 1 on the Billboard Country chart for 14 weeks.
-The flipside, "Your Cheatin' Heart, remained at No. 1 on the country chart for 6 weeks.
+The single was released posthumously in January 1953 on the MGM Records label and it remained number one on the Billboard country chart for 14 weeks.
+The flipside, "Your Cheatin' Heart, remained at number one on the country chart for six weeks.

-A demo version of Williams singing "Kaw-Liga" with just his guitar, likely recorded in 1951, is also available.
+A demonstration version of Williams singing "Kaw-Liga" with just his guitar, likely recorded in 1951, is also available.
 On the recording, Williams misplays a chord and can be heard muttering "shit" before starting the song again.

+The song is featured in two Wes Anderson films: Moonrise Kingdom and Asteroid City.